stabla/guillocheJS/README.md

 Not reinvent the wheel.
 So open your favorite search-engine and check more about " hypotrochoid ", we immediatly falling on [Wikipedia](https://en.wikipedia.org/wiki/Hypotrochoid).

-The radius of the biggest circle will be called `major`.
+The radius of the biggest circle will be called `major`, `R` above in the equation.
-The radius of the internal circle will be called `minor`.
+The radius of the internal circle will be called `minor`, `r` above.
 The point attached to the internal circle is to a distance d from the center of this same internal circle.
 Let's call it `radius`.

 On wikipedia, we have our equation, so replace it with our notation :